danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 4. **Step 4:** Configuration in the control panel

-- Make sure the "Image search" is ON indicated by the blue color
+- Make sure the "Image search" is ON, indicated by the blue color
-- Make sure the "Search the entire web" is ON indicated by the blue color
+- Make sure the "Search the entire web" is ON, indicated by the blue color

-You should now finish the setting and able to run the sample code with your own set of API Key and engine ID.
+You should now finish the setting and be able to run the sample code with your own set of API Key and engine ID.

 ![ch8_3b](ch8_3b.png)